mirte-robot/mirte-documentation/doc/mirte_os/connect_to_mirte.rst

    $ ping 192.168.42.1

-In a classroom setting there might me multiple Mirte APs available.
+In a classroom setting there might me multiple MIRTE APs available.
 It is advised to prepare the robots in advance and write down the ssid per robot.
 If this is not possible one could also get the unique XXXXXX value by analyzing the red and green LED on the Orange Pi Zero 2 (this is not yet supported for the Raspberry Pi).